dimanikulin/dimanikulin/AIForSWArchitects_en.md

 ## Anonymization

-Here we need to write about input anonymization, so **AI** that you use for assitance will not find out the details for commercial project if any.
+Here we need to speak about input anonymization, so **AI** that you use for assitance will not find out the details for commercial project if any.

 What you need to do at least is to remove any **PII** (*Personally Identifiable Information*) from input documentation.

 So I created *Sample case anonymizated.docx* from *Sample case.docx*.

-## Input docs
+## Input docs preparation

 Becacause I did not have any from those documents for my *Sample Case* I used *ChatGPT* (not Assistant meontioned previpsly) to help me to create [Assistance input 1](./AIForSWArchitects_Input1_en.md) from anonymizated input doc (*Sample case anonymizated.docx*).

-# Assistance

-## Getting familiar with assistant or first look

 Business case description kept such chapters as